marcoshsq/GoogleDataAnalyticsCapstone/README.md

 | Working with existing questions and datasets. | Choosing your own questions and dataset |
 | In this path the goal is to demonstrate job skills for future interviews using a given dataset for analysis. | For this, we aim to create a more flexible portfolio piece about a personal interest that you have. |

+It is not necessary to undertake any of the projects as there is no peer review to complete the course.
+However, it is highly recommended.

+So, out of personal interest, and because I believe it will be of great value to my professional development, I will carry out the two projects offered in track 01, and also a personal project for track 02.

 ##

 <h2>About</h2>